-Yogev et al. [7] developed a flux scanner that can measure the irradiance distribution from an entire heliostat field.
-Flux sensors were contained in a long "wand" that rotated in front of the eSolar cavity receiver.
-A remote video camera was used to capture images of the reflected irradiance from the wand as it rotated, and the sensors were used to calibrate the pixel values corresponding to the Lambertian surface of the wand.
+Ballestrín and Monterreal [7] and Yogev et al. [8] developed flux scanners that can measure the irradiance distribution from an entire heliostat field.
+Flux sensors were contained in a long "wand" that rotate in front of a cavity receiver.
+In Ref.
+[8], a remote video camera was used to capture images of the reflected irradiance from the wand as it rotated, and the sensors were used to calibrate the pixel values corresponding to the Lambertian surface of the wand.
 The resulting images that were recorded while the wand rotated in front of the receiver were stitched together to yield a flux map of the irradiance distribution at the aperture of the cavity receiver.
 The authors discuss numerous mechanical and electronic challenges associated with this complex device.

-Naor et al. [8] discuss the development of a flux measurement system using an infrared camera to measure the surface temperature of a central receiver and infer the irradiance distribution.
+Naor et al. [9] discuss the development of a flux measurement system using an infrared camera to measure the surface temperature of a central receiver and infer the irradiance distribution.
 However, many parameters and processes must be known to calculate the flux map: thermodynamic properties of the fluid in the receiver pipes, properties of the material comprising the pipes, and heat losses due to radiation and convection.
-Uncertainty in the parameters and processes such as ambient temperature and wind speed, will contribute to uncertainties in the calculated flux distribution.
+Uncertainty in the parameters and processes, and associated parameters that impact these processes such as ambient temperature and wind speed, will contribute to uncertainties in the calculated flux distribution.